-Replacement Petrel Passes can be obtained from the Residence Life Office located in the Student Commons with another photo ID displaying the student's name and date of birth.
-If the student has not previously received a Petrel Pass and is not on record, a proof of enrollment from the Office of Enrollment Services is also required.
+Replacement Petrel Passes can be obtained by emailing petrelpass@oglethorpe.edu.
+If the student has not previously received a Petrel Pass and is not on record, a proof of enrollment from the office of enrollment services is also required.

 Use of another person's Petrel Pass is prohibited and both the student loaning and the student using the pass fraudulently will be subject to conduct sanctions which may include loss of privileges.